arasumran/new-django-project-with-shell-script/README.md

 but you MUST give your project path

-please check for this same paths and change to your own path
+'''please check for this same paths and change to your own path'''